Sewataro is a family-owned camp

 Bill Dowie – Owner

 Bill Dowie, Alba’s husband, hails from New Orleans, LA.
-Bill now resides in Alba’s home, which is also the camp office.
+Bill resides in Alba’s home part time, which is also the camp office.
 It was the first structure built on the hundred acres of land her father bought in the 1930’s.
 Before coming to Sewataro, Bill worked for many years as a Professor of English at Southeastern Louisiana University where he was awarded the President’s Award for Excellence in Research in 1992.
 Bill has a PhD in English from Brandeis University and wrote two critical biographies in the Twain U.S. Authors Series: Peter Matthiessen (1991) and James Salter (1998).
 Bill taught Tennis and Riflery in the 1970’s and has acted as a Managing Director at Sewataro at various times.
 He has traveled in England and Scotland, as well as the Caribbean.
 Bill loves New Orleans food and enjoys rooting for Boston’s sports teams.